spiral/docs/docs/en/websockets/broadcasting.md

 ```

 In some cases, you may want to send an event to a specific broadcasting driver rather than the default connection.
 The
-Spiral Framework provides the `Spiral\Broadcasting\BroadcastManagerInterface` for this purpose.
+Spiral provides the `Spiral\Broadcasting\BroadcastManagerInterface` for this purpose.
 It allows you to obtain
 a connection instance for a specific driver and use it to publish events.

 ```php